 The Honeywell Double Blade 16 is a classic pedestal unit with just enough upgrades to make it both a solid performer and a good value.
 Offering both constant and variable breezes, this three-speed stand also boasts a simple timer and easy-to-use remote.
 On its highest setting, it provides solid power for its type.
 Conveniently, it tilts slightly upward and downward and has much quieter setting-change beeps than many others.

-If you're in it for the thoughtful details, though, the Double Blade may disappoint.
-It doesn't remember your last used settings, forcing you to scroll upward from the lowest speed every time it's powered on.
-It's not particularly quiet either — especially at high speeds — making it more challenging to watch TV over without needing to crank up the volume.
-It also has small indicator lights on the bottom that dim after a few seconds but never fully turn off, which may be an issue for those who need total darkness to sleep.
-At the end of the day, though, the Double Blade has just the right number of features and settings to be convenient, without the massive price tag of so many other contenders.Dimensions: 16" base, 17.5" wide head, 42" (shortest)/48" (tallest)
+If you're in it for the thoughtful details, the Double Blade may disappoint.
+It won't remember your last used settings, forcing you to scroll upward from the lowest speed every time it's powered on.
+It's also fairly noisy, especially at high speeds, meaning you'll probably need to crank up the volume on your TV.
+It also has small indicator lights on the bottom that dim after a few seconds but never fully turn off, which isn't favorable if you require total darkness to sleep.
+At the end of the day, though, the Double Blade has just the right number of features and settings to be convenient, without the massive price tag of so many other contenders.

 Modes & Features: 3 modes (Constant, Variable, & Breezy), 2 blades each with 3 fins